MicrosoftLearning/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_04_Lab1_Ex1_ImproveSecureScore.md

        ![Screenshot](../Media/SecureScore.png)

          **Note**: The sum of the secure score of each subscription does not equal the overall secure score.
 The secure score is a calculation based on the      ratio between your healthy resources and your total resources per recommendation, not a sum of secure scores across your subscriptions.

+       - Select **Microsoft Secure Score** at the top of the **Secure Score** card

 3. Select **Improvement actions** to see the actions you can take to improve the secure score for that subscription.